scalamolecule/molecule-web/docs/database/transaction/delete.md

   ("Tod", None),
 )
 ```
-All the previous filters can be applied across namespaces to build complex deletion selections.
+All the previous filters can be applied across relationships to build complex deletion selections.

 ## Owner refs